aomsin2526/BadWDSD/README.md

 You should see LED blinking.
 Flash successful and ready to use.
 You can disconnect it from your PC.

-Exclude power and ground, you only need to solder 4 wires that marked red **(CMD, CLK, SC_RX, SC_TX)**.
-Other pin is optional.
+For signal, you only need to solder 4 wires that marked red **(CMD, CLK, SC_RX, SC_TX)**.
+Other signal pin is optional.
+For power, you must solder **5V/3.3V and GND**.

-It is possible to power the modchip using external power as long as it is active during ps3 standby
+It is possible to power the modchip using external power as long as it is active during ps3 standby (**GND must be soldered to motherboard!**)

-**You should measure the resistance of CMD/CLK wire.
-Resistance to ground should get around 55 ohm.
+**You should measure the resistance of CMD/CLK point.
+Resistance to ground should be around 55 ohm.
 If it doesn't then something is wrong.**

 # Wiring guides